Wrongful Death Attorney in Tampa, FL

-A. Yes, a wrongful death action must be brought by the personal representative of the descendant’s estate.
+A. Yes, a wrongful death action must be brought by the personal representative of the decedent’s estate.
 The personal representative does not necessarily have to have an individual claim, but must be the person to bring the action.
-The personal representative may be an independent third party and does not have to be the surviving spouse, parent, or child of the descendent.
+The personal representative may be an independent third party and does not have to be the surviving spouse, parent, or child of the decedent.

 Q. What is the statute of limitations for pursuing a wrongful death action?

-A. Generally speaking, a wrongful death action must be commenced within 2 years from the date of the descendant’s death.
-The statute of limitations may expire sooner in a wrongful death action based on medical malpractice if the negligence was committed prior to the descendant’s death and the descendent knew or should have known of the negligence with the exercise of due diligence.
+A. Generally speaking, a wrongful death action must be commenced within two years from the date of the decedent’s death.
+The statute of limitations may expire sooner in a wrongful death action based on medical malpractice if the negligence was committed prior to the decedent’s death and the decedent knew or should have known of the negligence with the exercise of due diligence.

 Q. Can a qualified survivor recover compensation for loss of the decedent's income?

-A. Yes, as long as a survivor meets the criteria contained in the statute, a wrongful death recovery includes compensation for loss of the descendant’s support.
-Support includes income that the descendant was earning which is then offset by personal consumption.
+A. Yes, as long as a survivor meets the criteria contained in the statute, a wrongful death recovery includes compensation for loss of the decedent’s support.
+Support includes income that the decedent was earning, which is then offset by personal consumption.